 St. James' Diversity Book Club

-The Diversity Book Club’s Fall Season
+The Diversity Book Club’s Winter/Spring Season

-The Fall 2024 season of St. James’ Diversity Book Club is under way-the next Book is Holy Envy: Finding God in the Faith of Others by Barbara Brown Taylor on Nov.
-24. Below is a deeper look into this wonderful read.
 The Diversity Book Club is a ministry of St. James’ Racial Justice and Reconciliation Commission.
 The discussions are held at noon in the Toppie Bates Lakeside Room (and via Zoom) and are free and open to the public.
 For more information, contact Judy Holmes (judyholmes76@gmail.com) or Meg Osborne (mhosborne7@gmail.com).

 Great Reads Found in the St. James’ Book Nook!